frankshearar/Home/Author-Package-Signing.md

 ### No visual indicators

-There will be no UI changes to distinguish signed vs. unsigned packages in Stage 1.
-Once we will get into Stage 3 with package source settings, we will introduce new icons to help identify unsigned packages.
+> Edit 10/9/2017.
+After additional feedback, we have decided to do not show any visual indicator for signed packages.

-The only case where package consumers will see a new UI, will happen if the signature validation fails.
+In Stage 1 NuGet will not distinguish between signed and unsigned packages; Package Manager UI will remain unchanged.
+With Stage 3 package source settings, we will introduce new icons to help identify unsigned packages.

 ### Signature validation at install time